wlsf82/cv/README.md

 ## Recent courses:

+### Test-Driven Rails - [Thoughtbot](https://thoughtbot.com/upcase/test-driven-rails) (in-progress - 38% complete)

+Learn Test-Driven Rails Development using RSpec and Capybara in this series of tutorials.
+As part of the course, you can follow along with Josh as he lets his test drive through each of the steps needed to build out an application.

 ### Selenium WebDriver with Ruby - [Test Automation University](https://testautomationu.applitools.com/selenium-webdriver-with-ruby/)

 WebDriver is a powerful framework to drive actions in the web browser.
 This course covers: